prp2606/Bus-Reservation-Management-System/README.md

 # Bus-Reservation-Management-System

-This is the bus reservation management system
+This project is built on concepts of FILE HANDLING in C++.